RandomSeeds/rNMF/README.md

-rnmf
+rNMF
 ====

-This is a development repo for the robust nonnegative matrix factorization R-package.
+This is a development repo for the robust nonnegative matrix factorization(rNMF) R-package.

 Package Vignette: http://hal.case.edu/~yifan/rNMF.html